 Examples of lead time in action

-Lead times indicate the amount of time between now and when a patient sees the next available appointment.
+Lead times indicate the amount of time between now and when a patient sees the next available appointment time slot.
+There may be instances when a patient makes a booking at a time you don't expect, which we'll cover below.

 A 1-day lead time is based on full calendar days, ensuring that same-day appointments aren’t available, no matter the time of day.
 It doesn’t mean patients have to wait exactly 24 hours before booking.